miladDarani/moving_panorama/readme.md

+A very lightweight moving panorama genrator with option to add heading and control functions.

 * Instruction *

 1. [ mp ] - this is your base shortcode that will display nothing at this stage